ianbrandt/javafx-gradle-configuration/README.md

 `MachineArchitecture` attributes.
-Although not currently demonstrated, [artifact views](https://docs.gradle.org/8.14.3/userguide/artifact_views.html) could be used to select native variants for platforms other than the current build platform, for example to build distributions or installers for other operating systems and architectures.
+Although not currently demonstrated, [artifact views](https://docs.gradle.org/8.14.3/userguide/artifact_views.html) could be used to select native variants for platforms other than the current build platform, for example, to build distributions or installers for other operating systems and architectures.

-Handling of JVM tasks (e.g. `JavaExec` and `Test`) in non-modular projects is generalized as
+Handling of JVM tasks (e.g., `JavaExec` and `Test`) in non-modular projects is generalized as
 [configuration convention functions](build-logic/src/main/kotlin/com/ianbrandt/buildlogic/tasks/nonmodular/NonModularJvmTasks.kt).
 See